metabrainz/design-system/guidelines/style-guidelines.md

 ## Common terms

-We refer to people who use our data, sites and applications as 'user'/'users'
+We use two terms to refer to the people who interact with our data, sites and applications:
+* User/s: Everyone, including the below.
+When in doubt, use this widely understood term.
+* Editor/s: Users who contribute to or are part of the community.